veista/nilan/README.md

 ### Hardware
 You must have a ModBus RTU to Modbus TCP Bridge installed on your Nilan device for this integration to work.

-The easiest way is to purchase one, but you can also build one easily with an ESP8266/ESP32.
-Instructions comming shortly.
+The easiest way is to purchase one, but you can also build one easily with an ESP8266/ESP32 https://github.com/veista/modbus_bridge

 ### Software
 #### Manually